 3. Don’t leave the bug spray behind

 You really don’t want the sand flies or mosquitoes feasting on tender skin, especially if you’re planning to camp or visit Fiordland!
 Keep soothing creams and anti-histamine handy too.
-Also on the essentials list are sunscreen, hat and sunglasses.
+Also on the essentials list for a New Zealand road trip are sunscreen, hat and sunglasses.

 4. Don’t forget to plan ahead

 Even if you’re taking the road less travelled.
-Map out your route carefully, allowing plenty of pit stops for fuel, the toilet or just a run around.
+Map out your New Zealand road trip route carefully, allowing plenty of pit stops for fuel, the toilet or just a run around.
 Pack as efficiently as possible (a hard task when you have children around!) and make sure you have easy access inside the vehicle for important items.

 5. Don’t drive for too long

-At a stretch and set-out on the trip at a time that works in with your kids’ timings.
+Add time for a stretch and set-out on your New Zealand road trip at a time that works in with your kids’ timings.
 Nothing gets tantrums going quicker than little bodies strapped to a car seat for too long!
 And don’t forget that New Zealand roads can be quite unforgiving, often winding, crooked and gnarly.
-Keep that in mind when picking your routes.
+Keep that in mind when picking your New Zealand road trip routes.

 6. Don’t forget to have fun along the way